keithalewis/papers/math/propositional_calculus.md

     Which, if thou follow, this strict court of Venice
     Must needs give sentence 'gainst the merchant
     there.
-    &#endash; Portia, in William Shakespeare, The Merchant of Venice, Act 4, Scene 1.
+    &#ndash; Portia, in William Shakespeare, The Merchant of Venice, Act 4, Scene 1.